john-bauer/newsflash/README.md

 - Implement search by category.

 ### Defects
-- Update page on forward/backwards navigation on search page.
+- Update page on forward/backwards navigation on search page ✅

 ## Note on Rate Limits
 Currently, this app is limited to 500 requests per day.